Integrative Master’s Project (IMP)

 Students who are currently employed in a classroom or other educational setting may choose the one-semester Site-based Inquiry option.
 You would work with a faculty mentor and a small peer group to identify an educational problem or concern within your current work situation, investigate the problem, and generate an action plan to move toward resolution.
 Students present their projects in mid-January or the week of graduation.
 Offered fall and spring.

 The Collaborative Student-Faculty Inquiry is a one-semester small peer group option focused on a specific topic or issue.
 These topics, based on professional interests faculty would like to explore along with students, are posted each fall and spring.
 You identify a particular aspect of the topic or issue to investigate and, with your peers, determine a format in which to coordinate and present the findings.
 Students present their projects in mid-January or the week of graduation.

 Students choosing to do a Mentored Directed Essay work with an assigned faculty mentor to design an essay that is based on existing, program-specific prepared questions.
 These questions are designed to help you think and write about the salient issues pertaining to your chosen area of study.
 Working with your mentor, you may adapt questions to support the distinctive needs of your professional growth, interests, and current work situation.
 This option is designed to provide structure and focus with maximum flexibility, and is intended to be completed within a single semester.
 This option is offered all semesters.

-The Registrar's Office provides more detailed information regarding the Integrative Master's Project.
+The Registrar's Office provides more detailed information regarding registering for the Integrative Master's Project.